Aggregation of financial markets: Introduction

 As individual traders are never in the exact same equilibrium, we have the following central observation:

-Inspired by thermodynamics we call this observation the \emph{fundamental law of market dynamics}.
+Inspired by thermodynamics, we call this observation the \emph{fundamental law of market dynamics}.
 The lost liquidity is called \emph{market-dynamical entropy}.
-This manuscript is envisaged to be the first of a sequence of articles with the goal to formulate a new theory of \emph{market dynamics} inspired by the theory of thermodynamics.
-For more details about the inspiration from thermodynamics and the program to develop the theory of market dynamics we refer to Section~\ref{sec:aggregate_markets} and~\ref{sec:market_dynamics}.\\
+These are the first building blocks of what we envision to become a new theory of \emph{market dynamics}.
+For more details about the inspiration and vision to develop this new theory, we refer to Section~\ref{sec:aggregate_markets} and~\ref{sec:market_dynamics}.\\

+The best practical application of our aggregation method is when aggregating individual exchanges to one virtual global exchange.
+Our treatment is general enough to aggregate both discrete and continuous exchanges.
+For example, in crypto the trading pair BTC-USDT is traded on many different centralized and decentralized exchanges.
+Centralized limit order books are discrete markets, whereas decentralized exchanges like Uniswap are usually continuous markets.
+Aggregating those markets into one global BTC-USDT market gives a better picture of the current supply and demand relationship compared to just focusing on one exchange. \\

 The aggregation mechanism described in this article is not restricted to financial markets.
 It applies whenever an arbitrageur is present and able to close arising arbitrage opportunities.
-In Section~\ref{sec:aggregate_markets} we describe how this type of market aggregation can be applied to consumer and producer markets, like the car market.
+In Appendix~\ref{sec:entropy_in_economics}, we describe how this type of market aggregation can be applied to consumer and producer markets such as the car market.
 In this setting, the car dealership is playing the role of the arbitrageur.
-Market dynamic entropy denotes how many cars are sold to customers and how much money got transferred to the producers and the car dealership.
-That opens a new role of market-dynamical entropy: It allows to measure economic activity.
-Therefore, arbitrage-mediated aggregation could in principle be used to describe how microscopic agents aggregate into one global aggregated market; and how economic activity results from this aggregation process. \\
+Market-dynamical entropy represents how many cars are sold to customers and how much money got transferred to the producers and the car dealership.
+That opens a new role of market-dynamical entropy: as a measure of economic activity.
+In particular, arbitrage-mediated aggregation can be used to describe how microscopic agents aggregate into one global aggregated market; and how economic activity results from this aggregation process. \\

-When applying this aggregation mechanism to real financial markets one faces the challenge of \emph{hidden information} and \emph{hidden liquidity} (see, e.g., Section 1.4 in~\cite{Bouchaud:18}).
-As we mentioned before, financial markets are highly fragmented: in decentralized finance by design and in classical finance by evolution; cf.~\cite{SEC2020}.
-Specifically, the equities market in the US is comprised of several exchanges, broker-dealers, alternative trading systems and dark pools; and most of them are not directly observable.\\